rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 #### Check the integrity of a backup

-The integrity of a backup can be tested with the `W` option at the time of its creation:
+The integrity of a backup can be tested with the `-W` option at the time of its creation:

 ```bash
 tar -cvfW file_name.tar dir/